-For condensers possibly subjected to extremely low ambient temperature, it is recommended that a head pressure control system be installed.
-This avoids starving the evaporator coil, with the consequence of oil clogging; short cycling on low pressure control, reduction of the system capacity and erratic expansion valve operation.
+For condensers possibly subjected to extremely low ambient temperatures, it is recommended that a head pressure control system be installed to avoid starving the evaporator coil resulting in oil logging; short cycling by low pressure control, reduction of the system capacity and erratic expansion valve operation.

 A drop in the condensing pressure often occurs in air-cooled systems as a result of low ambient conditions encountered during fall-winter-spring operation.
 Head pressure control renders part of the condenser surface inactive.
 The reduction of active condensing surface results in a rise in condensing pressure and hence provides a sufficient liquid line pressure for normal system operation.
-The head pressure control system allows operation at extremely low ambient temperature down to -40° F.
+The head pressure control system allows operation at extremely low ambient temperature down to -40°F.

-Canatal uses a two-valve head pressure control with receiver, for factory ordered condensers.
+CliateWorx uses a two-valve head pressure control, with a heated receiver for factory ordered condensers.
 The ORI is located in the liquid drain line between the condenser and the receiver, and the ORD is located in a hot gas line bypassing the condenser.